Use Lymwave with Gemini CLI through MCP

 Is this an official Google or Gemini integration?

-No. This page describes how Lymwave MCP tools are intended to work with Gemini CLI workflows.
+No. This page describes how the Lymwave MCP server can be used with Gemini CLI workflows.
 It should not claim an official Google, Gemini, or Google Cloud partnership unless one exists.

 Does this replace the Lymwave dashboard?